balancy/slack_bot/README.md

 ![bot](bot.png)

-App represents bot for Slack application.
-It uses ChatGPT to answer in public chats if is invited and via private messages.
+The app represents the AI slack bot.
+It uses ChatGPT to answer in public chats if is invited or via the private messages.

 ## Local installation and launch

-You should have at least Git, Python3.10 and Docker installed in your system.
+You should have at least Git and Docker installed on your system.
 You should also create a bot instance with correct permissions in your slack workspace.

 1. Clone the git repository